akopdev/smart-weather-station/README.md

 - [X] Evaluating the model's effectiveness
 	- Visualize a confusion matrix
 	- Calculate Recall, Precision, and F-score performance metrics
+- [X] Quantizing
-- [ ] Quantizing the model with TFLite converter
+    - Convert the model to TFLite
+    - On device deployment
+- [ ] Code refactoring
+    - Group functions into classes
+    - Separate business logic of the app from the interface
+    - Build a pipeline for continuous training

+### On-device deployment

 - [ ] Collecting data with DHT22 sensor
 - [ ] On-device inference with TFLu
 	- Circuit buffer